tivrfoa/tivrfoa.github.io/_posts/2025-11-22-should-you-use-Rust-unwrap.md

 then it should panic inside `append_with_names`.
 2. `append_with_names` can fail: callers should not use `unwrap`, and the *bad* case should be handled properly.
+3. `append_with_names` can fail, but not at that point: then the assumption failed.

 The bug happenned because a bad configuration file was sent to this code.

-I guess everyone agrees that the real bug was creating and allowing this bad configuration file to spread.
+The root cause was creating and allowing this bad configuration file to spread.

-Now the question is, should the Rust code handle that?
+Now the question is: should the Rust code handle that?

 Maybe, that's up to Cloudflare to decide.<br>
-As it's part of a critical system that affects the network of many other companies, it should probably be handled.<br>
+As it's part of a critical system that affects many other companies, it probably should be handled.<br>
-One option, maybe, would be to accept only the features that fits in the pre-allocated memory, and log an error/send an alarm if the threshold is hit.
+One option might be to accept only the features that fit in the pre-allocated memory, and log an error or send an alarm if the threshold is hit.

 # References